-- If you lose any colour from your tattoo, come back when it is fully healed (3-4 weeks) for a free touch up (only available for 3 months after your appointment, after that it is no longer free!)
+- Sometimes it is inevitable you lose a little colour from your tattoo so come back when it is fully healed (3-4 weeks) for a free touch up (only available for 3 months after your appointment, after that it is no longer free).

 - Do not pick or scratch any scabs that may form on your tattoo.

 - Only use the recommended creams; a thin layer is enough.
-Do not use Vaseline or salon.
+Do not use Vaseline or Savlon.

 Can I just unwrap the tattoo after a few hours and not rewrap?

 You can, but then usually you are just getting into bed with a slightly damp tattoo that has yet to start healing.
 Beds aren’t usually the cleanest of places and there is a risk of sticking to the sheets.
 I just find it better to rewrap it until the morning.

 Can I keep a new tattoo wrapped for a few days?

 You can, but I don’t recommend it.
 I find the skin just gets sore and it doesn’t really give any extra benefit.